The Best Password Managers of 2025

 Are password managers safe to use?

-Yes, reputable password managers use strong encryption methods to protect your data, making it difficult for unauthorized users to access your passwords.
+Yes, reputable password managers use the strongest available encryption methods to protect your data, making it almost impossible for unauthorized users to access your passwords.

 -